WordPress/wordpress-playground/src/wordpress-playground/README.md

 ## A PHP proxy to download plugins and themes from the WordPress.org directory

 The browser cannot simply download a WordPress theme or plugin zip file from the wordpress.org directory because of the cross-origin request policy restrictions.
-This package provides a [PHP proxy script](https://github.com/WordPress/wordpress-sandbox/blob/trunk/src/wordpress-sandbox/plugin-proxy.php) that exposes plugins and themes on the same domain where WordPress Sandbox is hosted.
+This package provides a [PHP proxy script](https://github.com/WordPress/wordpress-playground/blob/trunk/src/wordpress-playground/plugin-proxy.php) that exposes plugins and themes on the same domain where WordPress Playground is hosted.